 The markup over interchange and assessments is the only area where you have the ability to negotiate credit card processing costs.
 Keep in mind that many factors contribute to the markup, so not everything will be negotiable, or it will only be negotiable to a point.

-Furthermore, the markup isn't all profit. it's split among all of the organizations that facilitate the processing of your business's transactions such as the acquiring bank, processor, ISO(s), gateway or software provider and others.
+Furthermore, the markup isn’t all profit.
+It’s split among all of the organizations that facilitate the processing of your business’s transactions such as the acquiring bank, processor, ISO(s), gateway or software provider and others.
 The markup must cover cost as well as profit for all of these entities.

 Pricing Model